Boris Godunov: Regency

 Godunov encouraged English merchants to trade with Russia by exempting them from duties.
 He built towns and fortresses along the north-eastern and south-eastern borders of Russia to keep the Tatar and Finnic tribes in order.
 These included Samara, Saratov, Voronezh, and Tsaritsyn, as well as other lesser towns.
 He colonized Siberia with scores of new settlements, including Tobolsk.

 During his rule, the Russian Orthodox Church received its patriarchate, placing it on an equal footing with the ancient Eastern churches and freeing it from the influence of the Patriarch of Constantinople.
 This pleased the Tsar, as Feodor took a great interest in church affairs.

-In Godunov's most important domestic reform, a 1597 decree forbade peasants from transferring land from one landowner to another (which they had been freely able to do each year around Saint George's Day in November), thus binding them to the soil.
+In Godunov's most important domestic reform, a 1597 decree forbade peasants from transferring from the land of one landowner to another (which they had been freely able to do each year around Saint George's Day in November), thus binding them to the soil.
 This ordinance aimed to secure revenue, but it led to the institution of serfdom in its most oppressive form.
 (See also Serfdom in Russia.)